AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Buttons.md

 To access buttons, combine {api:anychart.charts.Gantt#dataGrid}dataGrid(){api} with {api:anychart.core.ui.DataGrid#buttons}buttons(){api}.

-This article explains how to configure the [basic settings](#basic_settings) of buttons: content, font, background, etc. The [advanced settings](#advanced_settings) include background images and custom drawing.
+This article explains how to configure [basic settings](#basic_settings) of buttons: content, font, background, etc. [Advanced settings](#advanced_settings) include background images and custom drawing.

 Also, you can find button-relating settings in the following sections: